Horseshoe

 In the first 20 years of project operation, Horseshoe Solar is projected to pay millions of dollars in property taxes, lease payments to landowners, salaries to employees, and payments for local goods and services, resulting in a significant increase in economic activity in Livingston County.
 Benefits to schools, town, and county governments will be realized from annual payments made under a payment-in-lieu-of-tax (PILOT) agreement.

-As of March 2018, over 1200 MW of solar energy was operating in New York, generating enough electricity to power over 200,000 New York households.
+As of December 2023, over 5,500 MW of solar energy was operating in New York, generating enough electricity to power over 900,000 New York households.
 This generation offsets the need to import or burn other fuels, helping to reduce fuel prices and air emissions.

 Section 94-c was enacted in April of 2020 under the Office of Renewable Energy Siting (ORES), a division of the NYS Department of State, in order to streamline and expedite the permitting process.
 The 94-c process is meant to replace the previous Article 10 process for solar facilities with capacities greater than 25 MW.
 The complete regulations can be found on the ORES website.